Biosecurity for producers agisting or leasing country

 - The ‘person in charge of livestock’: each person entering into the agreement should identify their roles and responsibilities for monitoring the livestock and how frequently, authority to request a vet if needed and the procedure to follow in the case of a disease outbreak.
 This is particularly important if the agistee/lessee lives a long distance from the property and is unable to regularly check on the stock.

 - NLIS animal movements: all livestock movements on to and off the property must be recorded on the NLIS database.
 The agreement should clarify whether the landowner will record these movements, or if the Property Identification Code (PIC) is to be supplied to the agistee/lessee for them to update the NLIS database.
-In most states, legislation determines that it is the responsibility of the receiving property to report livestock movements to the NLIS database within 2-7 days (depending on time-frame specified by the state or territory) but ultimately, it is the responsibility of the owner of the livestock to ensure that movements have been reported to the NLIS database.
+In most states, legislation determines that it is the responsibility of the receiving property to report livestock movements to the NLIS database within 2-7 days (depending on time-frame specified by the state or territory).
 Failure to report NLIS movements to the database within legislated time frames may result in prosecutions by the respective state or territory.
 The landowner may also need to supply NVD documents with the PIC of the agistment/lease property to the agistee/lessee if they are LPA accredited producers.

 - Animal identification: Any calves, lambs or kids born on the property or livestock that have lost their tags or devices will require identification with the PIC of the agistment or lease block.
 The agreement should outline if the tags with the property’s PIC are to be supplied by the landowner.
 It is possible to obtain the property owner’s permission to order devices printed with the agistment PIC.

 - The landowner should consider including minimum biosecurity requirements in the agreement, for example:

 - All incoming livestock are to be accompanied by an animal health declaration.